-Afghanistan and its neighbourhood - the regional dimension of stability: the Wider Central Asia Initiative
+Afghanistan and its neighbourhood: the Wider Central Asia Initiative

 UN Photo/Eric Kanalstein

 A particular focus of SIPRI’s Wider Central Asia Initiative is how regional security can be strengthened or developed through formal institutions and informal mechanisms to address the existing and emerging security challenges.
 As a part of this work, SIPRI has consulted with the Government of Afghanistan as well as bringing together experts and officials from Afghanistan’s regional neighbours—the Islamic Republic of Iran, the Islamic Republic of Pakistan and five Central Asian states: the Republic of Kazakhstan, the Kyrgyz Republic, the Republic of Tajikistan, the Republic of Turkmenistan and the Republic of Uzbekistan.

 By bringing together key actors from the region in structured dialogues, and by providing

 independent analyses of the problems at hand, SIPRI hopes to provide policymakers with

 recommendations that could contribute to the strengthening of regional policies that support

 durable stability and security in Afghanistan and its neighbourhood.
 The initiative is supported

 by the Swedish Ministry of Foreign Affairs.

 29 July 2013: The challenges ahead for Iran's new President